brandonchastain/HaloMods/README.md

 ## Merging structures into level geometry in blender (fixed)
+FIRST, apply all transforms to the structure/object.
+In Object mode, select the object and go to Object -> Apply -> All Transforms.

 Follow the advanced tutorial to apply the Union modifier to the Level object (with the base/structure).

 When applying the Union modifier, select Material: Transfer to keep identitifying materials on a base.